 San Sebastian offers newlyweds one of the best city beaches in the world – the shell-shaped golden sands of Playa de la Concha – as well as an elegant resort town of wide tree-lined boulevards, belle époque architecture, fashionable shops, delicious tapas bars and fine dining restaurants serving unique Basque cuisine.

-San Sebastian offers couples numerous sights and attractions and is an ideal base for trips to explore some of the Basque country's most fascinating towns.
+San Sebastian is also an ideal base for trips to explore some of the Basque country's most fascinating towns.

 You can choose from three fine golden-sand beaches in the centre of San Sebastian…